markCwatson/mocker/README.md

 - **Mount Namespace**: Configures essential filesystem mounts, including `proc`, `sys`, and `tmpfs`, within the container's root filesystem.
 This is done using the [mount](https://man7.org/linux/man-pages/man2/mount.2.html) system call to ensure the container has access to necessary system information and temporary storage.
 - **Minimal Root Filesystem**: Uses busyBox to provide a minimal set of Unix utilities within the container.
 This involves copying the BusyBox binary to the container's `bin` directory and creating symbolic links for various utilities.
 - **Cleanup**: Ensures proper unmounting of filesystems and cleanup of resources to maintain system integrity using [umount2](https://man7.org/linux/man-pages/man2/umount.2.html).
 This involves unmounting the `proc`, `sys`, and `tmpfs` filesystems and removing any temporary directories created during the setup.
+- **Networking**: Rather than using libnl ([netlink library](https://www.infradead.org/~tgr/libnl/)) to configure the network interfaces (which would be unecessarily complex for this project), networking is implemented using Linux network namespaces (`CLONE_NEWNET`) and standard system utilities.
+Credit to Ivan Velichko and his great tutorials on the [iximiuz labs](https://labs.iximiuz.com/tutorials/container-networking-from-scratch) for helping me understand container networking and the necessary Linux utilities.
+Features include:
+  - Network namespace isolation using the `clone()` system call
+  - Virtual ethernet (veth) pair creation for container-host communication
+  - IP address configuration for both container and host interfaces
+  - NAT setup using iptables for internet connectivity
+  - DNS resolution through host DNS configuration
+  - Automatic cleanup of network resources on container exit

 ## Requirements